Write a KMDF driver based on a template

 - For Remote Computer Name, select the name of the computer that you configured for testing and debugging.
 In this exercise, we use a computer named MyTestComputer.

 Select Hardware ID Driver Update, and enter the hardware ID for your driver.
-In this exercise, the hardware ID is Root\KmdfHelloWorld.
+In this exercise, the hardware ID is Root\KmdfDriver.
 Click OK.

 - On the Debug menu, choose Start Debugging, or press F5 on the keyboard.

-Visual Studio first displays progress in the Output window.
-Then it opens the Debugger Immediate Window and continues to display progress, as shown in the following screen shot.
+Visual Studio first shows progress in the Output window.
+Then it opens the Debugger Immediate Window and continues to show progress.

 Wait until your driver has been deployed, installed, and loaded on the target computer.
 This might take a minute or two.

 On the Debug menu, choose Break All.
 The debugger on the host computer will break into the target computer.
-As shown in the following screen shot of the Debugger Immediate Window, you'll see the kernel debugging command prompt: kd>.
+In the Debugger Immediate Window, you'll see the kernel debugging command prompt: kd>.